 The Night Tiger written and narrated Yangze Choo.
 This book, filled with myth and magical realism, transported me to the Malay penninsula in the 1930s, which was colonized by the British.
 The audiobook, narrated by the author, was a joy to listen to and enhanced the reading experience for me.

 My Goodreads note:Thoroughly enjoyed this book, even though it was a slow start for me.
-The peak into Malaya, the myths and legends of the area (especially weretigers), all the superstitions, the 1930s timeframe, the mysteries that propelled the storyline – quite fascinating and so different from my experience of the world.
+The peek into Malaysia, the myths and legends of the area (especially weretigers), all the superstitions, the 1930s timeframe, the mysteries that propelled the storyline – quite fascinating and so different from my experience of the world.
 The stories of Ren and Ji are beautifully and expertly entwined.
 There is a lot going on, gilded with the fantastical.
 A long, langorous ride with a few rapids.
 Audiobook superb for pronunciation and accent.
 Def in my lane.
 5 stars.

 Code Name Helene by Ariel Lawhon, narrated by Barrie Kreinik and Peter Ganim.
 I need to thank Anne Bogel from Modern Mrs. Darcy for putting Code Name Helene on her 2020 MMD Summer Reading Guide.
 I’m weary of WWII stories so I don’t think I would have given this book a second thought without her praise of it.
 Ariel Lawhon bases her fictional story on the real, larger than life Australian, Nancy Wake, and I was blown away by it and by her.